wavefrontHQ/docs/pages/doc/glossary.md

 <tr>
 <td>&nbsp;</td>
 <td markdown="span">[**External link**](external_links_managing.html)</td>
-<td>External links allow you to go from a Wavefront chart to an external system such as a log.
+<td>External links allow you to go from a chart to an external system such as a log.
 You can in effect connect your streaming metrics to logs and other external info. </td>
 </tr>
 <tr>
 <td><strong><big>H</big></strong></td>